petrarca95/Notes/topics/Spring-in-Action-5th/ch1.md

 ```
 - Now we do not have to hard code the specific implementation of the item interface
 - The specific implementation is defined in other places such as a .xml file or a class annotated with `@Configuration` which contains bean definitions
+- **This modification made the changed the relationship between the two classes from tightly to loosely coupled**
+- Now we can easily unit test

 3. What is a **Spring container**?
    - An entity in charge of the whole lifecycle of beans, such as instantiating, and wiring (injecting) beans together, and destroying them.